2022 American League Division Series

+The team with the better regular-season record (higher seed) of each series hosted Games 1, 2, and (if necessary) 5, while the lower-seeded team hosted Game 3 and (if necessary) 4.
+Following the series, the Yankees and Astros met in the 2022 American League Championship Series, with the Astros sweeping the series in four games.
+The Astros would go on to win the 2022 World Series over the National League champion Philadelphia Phillies, four games to two.

 Background

-The first two seeds are determined by regular season winning percentages.
-The final two teams are the winner of the American League Wild Card Series, played between the league's third to sixth-seeded teams.
+The top two division winners (first two seeds) are determined by regular season winning percentages.
+The final two teams are the winners of the American League Wild Card Series, played between the league's third to sixth-seeded teams.

-The Houston Astros (106–56) clinched the American League West and first-round bye from the American League Wild Card Series on September 19 and the first seed in the American League on September 27, thus earning them home-field advantage throughout the American League playoff.
-Houston is making their sixth straight postseason appearance, seventh in eight seasons, and played against the Seattle Mariners (90–72), who clinched their first division series berth and appearance since 2001 by defeating the Toronto Blue Jays in a two-game sweep in the Wild Card Series.
+The Houston Astros (106–56) clinched their sixth straight playoff berth and seventh in eight years on September 16.
+They then clinched both the American League West and first-round bye from the American League Wild Card Series on September 19 and the 1 seed in the American League on September 30 after the Yankees lost to the Baltimore Orioles, thus earning them home-field advantage throughout the American League playoff.
+They played against the Seattle Mariners (90–72), who clinched their first division series berth and appearance since 2001 by defeating the Toronto Blue Jays in a two-game sweep in the Wild Card Series.
 The Astros won 12 of the 19 games they played versus the Mariners in the regular season.
 The Astros swept the Mariners and advanced to the American League Championship Series for the sixth consecutive season.

-The New York Yankees (99–63) clinched the American League East and a first-round bye from the American League Wild Card Series on September 27.
-They are making their sixth straight postseason appearance, first as the AL East winner since 2019 and played the third-seeded Cleveland Guardians (92–70), who clinched a division series berth by defeating the Tampa Bay Rays in a two-game sweep in the Wild Card Series, their first division series appearance since 2018 and first under the Guardians moniker.
-New York won five of the six regular season games versus Cleveland.
-The Yankees defeated the Guardians in five games and advanced to the American League Championship Series for the first time since 2019.
+The New York Yankees (99–63) clinched their sixth straight postseason appearance on September 22.
+They then clinched the American League East and a first-round bye on September 27, marking their first AL East title since 2019, locked into 2 seed 3 days later after they lost to the Baltimore Orioles, and played the third-seeded Cleveland Guardians (92–70), who clinched a division series berth by defeating the Tampa Bay Rays in a two-game sweep in the Wild Card Series, their first division series appearance since 2018, and first under the Guardians moniker.
+New York won 5 out of 6 games against Cleveland.
+The Yankees defeated the Guardians in 5 games and advanced to the American League Championship Series for the first time since 2019.